-The above prior art references (including publication information) are summarized in Section VI.E infra; claim construction is addressed in Section VIII infra; and a detailed explanation of the grounds for unpatentability is provided in Section IX infra.
+The above prior art reference (including publication information) is summarized in Section VI.E infra; claim construction is addressed in Section VIII infra; and a detailed explanation of the grounds for unpatentability is provided in Section IX infra.

 VI.
 BACKGROUND